 The lower flight cabin is a copy of the upper one, which is wrong.

 It was the model of the Eiffel Tower at the Design Museum that inspired me to do this article.
 Besides I’ve never seen any videos or photographs of the Edoux lifts, and so little has been written of them.
 I was fortunate to have rode the Edoux lifts on 1 October 1973 (I have been in the Duolifts several times), but even then I didnt take a picture of the scary narrow walkway between the two Edoux lifts.
-I dont suppose in general people thought much of the lift’s history or were just too scared at the transfer point to even think about taking photographs 🙂
+I dont suppose in general people thought much of the lift’s history or were just too nervous at the transfer point to even think about taking photographs 🙂

 I took the following picture of the tower on 1 October 1973.
 Its not of great quality, being taken with a Kodak Instamatic, but both Edoux lifts can be seen.
 The upper cabin is easy to spot, the lower is obscured by girders and cross trusses: